-It’s really very easy to roast garlic.
+It’s very easy to roast garlic.
 If you happen to have the oven on for something else, wrap up a head of garlic and roast it right along with it.
 Baking potatoes?
 Why not roast a head of garlic, too?
 Roasted garlic is a perfect topping for baked potatoes.

-Garlic heads are really kind of cool.
+Garlic heads are kind of cool.
 Slice a quarter inch or so from the top of head (opposite the root end), and you’ll see fifteen to twenty cloves all nestled together, perfectly packed in the papery wrapping.

+Roasted garlic is easy to use.
 When the head is roasted, the cloves turn a beautiful shade of golden brown.
 The aroma is wonderful.
 The cloves easily separate; they still have an outer layer that is inedible.
 At that point, you can either carefully peel them to retain the whole cloves or simply squeeze the insides right out of the casing.